oliverscheer/oliverscheer.github.io/content/posts/who-am-i.md

 I work approximately 95% from home or anyway, but I really like to travel for work related projects.

 My normal work time is during school and kindergarten time.
+In normal times without Covid-19.

 | Day               | Const Worktime      |
 | ----------------- | ------------------- |